[Updated Nov. 11, 2020, with changes to how FCP X exports a region.]

 NOTE: Currently, Final Cut does not allow you to export a selected group of clips as separate clips.
 If you export a selection of clips as an XML file, all the media files contained in that project will be exported.

 Here, I selected a portion of one clip using the Range selection tool.
-You can also set a Timeline range using Start / End (In/Out).
-Use whichever system works the easiest for you.
+You can also adjust the range by dragging one of the vertical edges.

-To export, choose File > Share > Master file (most of the time, this is assigned the keyboard shortcut Cmd+E).
+To export, choose File > Share > Master file (in Preferences, you can assign this the keyboard shortcut Cmd+E).
 In this example, all clips on all layers contained within a selection will be exported, not just the selected clips.
 And, remember, they are exported as a single movie file.

 If you want to NOT export a clip, make it invisible or inaudible by selecting it and typing V. To toggle visibility back on, select it and type V, again.